tlecoz/xShader/README.md

 The last 5 years, I really thought a lot about this problem, I wrote maybe 8-9 libraries in different languages focus only on make a shader easy to write and easy to reuse,  and because shaders are hard to reuse by nature, it was a very long road before I build this library.
 I really tryed to keep it as simple as possible while being as powerfull as possible.

-Presently, I work with Typecript (it compiles its code into javascript) and I use Three.js as the core of the rendering pipeline.

 First of all, let's compare how we create shaders in Three.js and how it look like with XShader.